phaserjs/phaser/README.md

 * ArraySet.getByKey gets an item from the set based on the property strictly equaling the value given.
 * A State swap now sets the Loader.reset `hard` parameter to `true` by default.
 This will null any Loader.preloadSprite that may have been set.
 * You can now set a `resolution` property in your Game Configuration object.
 This will be read when the Pixi renderer instance is created and used to set the resolution within that (#1621)
+* Text style has a new optional property: `backgroundColor` which is a Canvas fill style that is set behind all Text in the Text object.
+It allows you to set a background color without having to use an additional Graphics object.

 ### Bug Fixes